CharaChorder/docs/docs/CharaChorder One.rst

 the ergonomics and comfort of each hand.
 The halves are printed by injection mold and made of ABS plastic.
 Each half is actually two pieces which are the dome-shaped “shell” and the flat and circular “baseplate”.
-They are held together by 5 M3, CHECK INFO Philips screws which are under the “feet” of the device.
-The feet are round, rubberized CHECK INFO and help the device to have a grip on desks and other, smooth surfaces.
+They are held together by 5 M2, Philips screws which are under the “feet” of the device.
+The feet are round, rubberized and help the device to have a grip on desks and other smooth surfaces.

 The left half contains the “brain” of the device, where it stores